aliozturkseksen/honolulu_answers/README.md

     cd honolulu_answers/
     aws cloudformation create-stack --stack-name HonoluluAnswers --template-body "`cat pipeline/config/honolulu.template`" --region us-west-2  --disable-rollback --capabilities="CAPABILITY_IAM"

 (*NOTE: Alternatively, you can use Jenkins to run through the above steps.
 However, you'll need to install Jenkins first.
-To do this, see [Launching a Jenkins Environment](https://github.com/stelligent/honolulu_jenkins_cookbooks/wiki/Launching-a-Jenkins-Environment))*.
+To do this, see [honolulu-jenkins-cookbooks](https://github.com/stelligent/honolulu_jenkins_cookbooks))*.

 After about 50 minutes, an Opsworks stack is created and launched.
 To get details:

 1. Log into the [OpsWorks](http://console.aws.amazon.com/opsworks) console
 1. You should see an OpsWorks stack listed named **Honolulu Answers** -- click on it.
 If you see more than one listed (because you kicked it off a few times), they are listed in alphabetical-then-chronological order.
 So the last *Honolulu Answers* stack listed will be the most recent one.